d0nd3r3k/GoogleBeam/README.md

 GoogleBeam
 ==========

 Order your Raspberry Pi to capture images and upload them to your Google Drive account via Tweeting specific Hashtags.
-Built for the Arabnet Code and Design Day
+Built for the Arabnet Code and Design Day - [Presentation file](http://www.slideshare.net/DonaldDerek/build-the-internet-of-things-with-raspberry-pi-31847719)

 ### Hastags